shivanichhipa66/gitDemo/README.md

 # gitDemo
-this is a demo file for github.
+this is a demo file for git-hub.